Andre Fletcher: International career

 He earned the maiden international call-up to the West Indies team for the home limited overs series against Australia in 2008 on the back of an impressive domestic level performance.
 He scored his maiden first-class century playing for Windward Islands against Jamaica and his performances impressed the selectors and he was included in the final squad.
 He made his senior international debut in a Twenty20 match against Australia at Bridgetown on 20 June 2008.
 He made his ODI debut against Australia on 24 June 2008 just roughly four days after making his T20I debut against the same opposition.
 He was run out by Brad Haddin on his ODI debut for 26 runs.

 He was subsequently picked for the 2009 ICC World Twenty20.
 He made good start with the bat for West Indies in their opening encounter against Australia by scoring 53 off just 32 balls at a strike rate of 165.62 which ensured a comfortable victory for West Indies in a high scoring run chase.
 He along with Chris Gayle added whopping 133 opening runstand during the match which made light work for the rest of the batting lineup to get to the finishing line.
 However, he struggled to replicate the knock against the other opponents in the remainder of the tournament as he could only manage 21 runs in his next 7 innings representing the West Indies, including 5 ducks in those 7 innings.

 He was also named in a depleted West Indies squad which headed to South Africa without most of their first-choice players for the 2009 ICC Champions Trophy.

-He was thrown under the bus during the early days of his international career due to lack of awareness of his surroundings in the middle which cost him his wicket more than once as he ended up being run out on numerous occasions in international cricket.
-His inconsistency with the bat also sidelined him from international cricket on numerous occasions and the emergence of other players meant he had to go back to work on his basics in domestic cricket in order to prove his mettle for a contention in national team.